AbelLouisFernandez/Logs_Search/README.md

   docker-compose up
   ```
   This step compiles your application and its dependencies into a Docker image.
-  - If you change some code after you have build a docker container once you have use following command:
+  - If you change add some new dependecies in requirements.txt after you have build a docker container once you have use following command:
   ```sh
   docker-compose build && docker-compose up
   ```
-  This command will remake the container with the changes made or else the docker will use the conatiner made eariler
+  This command will remake the container with the new dependencies added to it.
-  without any changes made

 ### 3. Troubleshooting